jcnelson/poxl/citycoin-prd.md

 - the Stacks tokens (STX) spent by miners will be distributed:
   - 70% to CityCoin holders who lock up their CityCoins through Stacking
   - 30% to the city's wallet overseen by a trusted third party custodian
-  - **Note:** if there are no Stackers locking up their CityCoins, then 100% of the miner bid goes to the city's wallet
+  - **Note:** if there are no Stackers locking up their CityCoins, then 100% of the miner bid goes to the city's designated wallet
 - for each block in the Stacks blockchain, miners can attempt to mine a fixed amount of the CityCoin
   - the amount of CityCoins rewarded through mining will follow a diminishing [issuance schedule](#issuance-schedule)
 - the winning miner for a given Stacks block is selected by a verifiable random function (VRF)
   - the VRF is weighted by the miner's STX bid compared to the total STX bid of other miners in a given Stacks block
   - after a maturity window (100 Stacks blocks, ~16.5hrs), winning miners can claim the CityCoins as a reward at any time from the smart contract
-- both the act of mining then claiming the CityCoin are required to increase the total supply of the CityCoins
+- both the act of mining then claiming a CityCoin are required to increase the total supply of CityCoins
   - unclaimed CityCoins are never minted, and do not affect the total supply

 ### Stacking